 Locally made hard cider and beer that will please every palate.
 Local flavours and ingredients means you will only find it here.

 Craving Craft Beer?
-Concession Road Brewing is Haldimand’s first and only craft micro-brewery and is located in an old renovated firehall in Jarvis.
+Concession Road Brewing is Haldimand’s first craft micro-brewery and is located in an old renovated firehall in Jarvis.
 Staples on tap include: Air Raid IPA, Lumber Jacket Brown Ale, Fire House Blond Ale and Saison du Monde.
 Drop in to the taproom and sample a flight of what’s on tap.

 Bains Road Cider produces a unique and locally sourced line of ciders.
 By purchasing excess fruit from local farmers, harvesting fence-row fruit that would go to waste, and growing their own produce, Bains Road Cider creates delicious ciders that have an extremely small environmental footprint.
 Available at the on-farm store by appointment or at select farmers markets.